HaibaraAiChan/Buffalo/Figures/Figure17/README.md

 The pre-generated full batch data is stored in ~\dataset\
 as we use fanout 10,25, these full batch data of arxiv are stored in folder  ~\dataset\fan_out_10,25

+`./run_micro_batch_train.sh`
-`./run_micro_batch_train.sh` (It might spends one hour.
-The bottleneck is REG graph partition,  we will optimize it later) Then you will get the training data for full batch, 2, 4 and 8 micro batch train in folder log/.
+Then you will get the training data for full batch, 2, 4 and 8 micro batch train in folder log/.
 - *2-layer-aggre-sage-lstm-batch-XXX.log*
-After that, collect the test accuracy to draw the convergence curve.
+After that, collect the loss to draw the convergence curve.

 ![Figure 17](./Figure17.png)